Double Bubble Thinking Map–the Giant Edition

 Comparing and contrasting book/story characters need not happen by way of formal literary circle discussions and fearsome recitation sessions.
 With a compare and contrast interactive activity chosen from our selection below, you can go right ahead and excite your students, into citing similarities and differences between book characters, the fun and interactive way.

 1. Flash a giant double bubble thinking map using the smartboard.
-If you don't have one in your room, use pieces of card taped together and draw the double thinking map on it.
+If you don’t have one in your room, use pieces of card taped together and draw the double thinking map on it.
 Instead of using the institutionalized Venn diagram as the standard graphic organizer for compare and contrast, use this thinking map to establish a more compartmentalized way of presenting thoughts.
-For a guide as to what this thinking map looks, click here.
+You can click here for a double-bubble thinking map template, courtesy of Park Meadows Elementary School.

-5. Discuss the distinct traits bubble, and end the activity by having each word or words inside a bubble, read by the student who filled it up.
+4. Discuss the distinct traits bubble, and end the activity by having each word or phrase inside a bubble read by the student who filled it up.

 1. Have a compare and contrast battle launch in your classroom.
 Divide your students into two to three groups, depending on how large your class is.